rpastijn/UpgradeTo19cHOL/lab300/content.md

 ## Prerequisites ##

 - You have access to the Upgrade to a 19c Hands-on-Lab client image
+- If you use the copy functionality in this lab, make sure you open the Lab instructions INSIDE the client image
+	- When copied outside of the client image, additional *returns* can be placed between the lines which makes the command fail
 - A new 19c database has been created in this image
 - All databases in the image are running